John And Mary Pappajohn Family Foundation

 John G. Pappajohn (1928-2023) was a venture capitalist and entrepreneur who built his fortune through investments in healthcare and biotechnology companies.
 He graduated from the University of Iowa in 1952 and was a member of the Horatio Alger Association.
 He told Forbes magazine in the 1990s that his ambition was to become the greatest philanthropist in the history of Iowa.

-Mary Pappajohn (1934-2022) was actively involved in board leadership roles with art galleries and organizations across the country and partnered with her husband in their philanthropic endeavors.
+Mary Pappajohn (1934-2022) was actively involved in board leadership roles with art galleries and organisations across the country and partnered with her husband in their philanthropic endeavours.

 Application Process & Timeline